froukje/datamapu/content/posts/classical_ml/random_forest.md

 ## Random Forests in Python

 In Python we can use the [sklearn]() library.
 It provides Methode for both regression and classification tasks.
 Below you can find an example for a simplified example for classification.

 ## Summary
+In summary a bootstrapping is used to draw a random subset from the entire dataset, then a number of models is build, which results are combined using an aggregationfunction, such as mean or majority vote, which explains the name *Bootstrap Aggregation*.